-Marrus, Director of the Center for Children, Law & Policy and Royce Till Professor of Law, gave a presentation on holistic lawyering and the necessity of collaboration titled, "The Role of the Lawyer for Children in Conflict with the Law."
+Marrus, Director of the Center for Children, Law & Policy and Royce Till Professor of Law, gave a presentation on holistic lawyering and the necessity of collaboration between agencies titled, "The Role of the Lawyer for Children in Conflict with the Law."

 "It was an honor and a privilege to be able to participate in the World Congress on Juvenile Justice," Marrus said.
 "Providing information on a model of representation that I believe in, and having it so well received by advocates from many different countries was exhilarating.
 Quality zealous representation for children can make a world of difference for each individual child it touches."